ranbirgrover21/training-program-exercises/book/src/05_react-hooks/state_and_effect/index.md

 };
 ```

-While this would work, if *every* piece of **state** (variables that "persist"
+While this would work, imagine if *every* variable that persists between renders
-between renders) was a global variable, we would end up polluting the global
-namespace very quickly, and using global mutable variables is, in general,
-a very bad idea.
+was made into a global variable.
+It's not necessarily a problem if we have one or
+two components, but large-scale apps often have hundreds, if not *thousands*, of
+components that depend on each other.
+You would need tens of thousands of global
+variables in total, which can cause headaches - you'd need to make sure the names
+don't clash, and you'd need to keep track of which components are using which
+variables.

+Furthermore, making variables that anyone can change (in programmer-speak, **mutable**)
+global is a generally bad idea™️.
+Because any piece of code in our codebase can access
+these global variables by definition, it's very possible that we could accidentally
+write code that changes a global variable we're not meant to touch, causing very
+hard-to-detect bugs.

 Fortunately, React has a solution that is much cleaner.

 ## Introducing `useState`

 `useState` is React's answer.
 From the [official React guide](https://react.dev/reference/react/hooks):

-> **State lets a component “remember” information like user input.** For example,
+> **State lets a component "remember" information like user input.** For example,
 > a form component can use state to store the input value, while an image gallery
 > component can use state to store the selected image index.